Client interview: Graham Jerome-Ball, Informa

 In terms of creativity, the report is certainly one of the most distinctively designed reports in Informa’s new peer group, the FTSE 100.
 It builds on the new Informa brand that Luminous developed in 2014 and is a highly engaging reporting solution.
 It features an array of graphic treatments, combining print and finishing effects, illustrations, infographics and portraiture.
-A half width cover features small laser cut ‘brand portals’ based on Informa’s key market and employee-facing brand asset, the portal.
-They provide the reader with a teasing hint at the delightful illustrations, especially created by Andrew Bannecker.
+A half-width cover features small laser-cut ‘brand portals’ based on Informa’s key market and employee-facing brand asset, the portal.
+They provide the reader with a teasing hint at the delightful illustrations, specially created by Andrew Bannecker.
 “The design successfully conveys the vibrant, modern and distinctive spirit of the business as well as a sense of the progress and journey we’re on,” says Graham.
 He added: “it also makes a statement about the exceptional standards we demand, with finishing and production values of the highest quality.”

 In Graham’s eyes, the Annual Report has demonstrated the importance of design: “We are known for producing high-quality content for specialist audiences across all our divisions, but it can be difficult to depict information and knowledge and bring it to life.
 So Informa uses design as a differentiator.
 It gives us an identity and positions us where we want to be in a particular market, often establishing our strengths as a leader.
 This is crucial in the knowledge and information market, and to us as a business.”
 In fact, senior management – including long-standing members of the Board and shareholders from the days before an overarching brand strategy – have passed on extremely positive comments to Graham about the report.
 It’s considered a clear signpost of where Informa is going, and generates tremendous pride in the workforce as well.